adi2768/GoodRepoProject/Contributing.md

 1. Pass all the test cases mentioned in the test.py file.
 2. After making the changes, update the README.md file.
 3. Include all the unnecessary build file in the. gitignore file.
-4. Update the requirements.txt file if there is a new installation dependency.
+4. Update the requirement.txt file if there is a new installation dependency.

 # Committing Changes
 1. You must create an issue on the project kanban board.